AndreasChristensen89/resto-booking-system/README.md

 ### Media Queries
 Media queries have been done using bootstrap's class system.
-Chrome Developer Tools was used for testing all media queries.
+Chrome Developer Tools was used for testing all media queries for additional CSS.

 - Test on Firefox, no problems detected.
 - Microsoft Edge, no problems detected.